 3. Turkey Sausages

 Nutrition: 14 grams of protein per 2oz serving (3)

 4. Cottage Cheese

-Not only is cottage cheese is a high-protein breakfast food that is quick and convenient, but it can be eaten as a sweet or savoury dish paired with everything from fruit and honey to meat and grains.
+Not only is cottage cheese a high-protein breakfast food that is quick and convenient, but it can be eaten as a sweet or savory dish paired with everything from fruit and honey to meat and grains.
 It also works well in breakfast baked goods such as cottage cheese pancakes.
 A mere 1/2 cup serving of 2% cottage cheese contains as much protein as a 3oz serving of chicken and more than a serving of eggs.

 Nutrition: 12 grams per 1/2 cup serving (4)

 5. Smoked Salmon

-Although not as common in the standard North American diet, fish is an excellent breakfast food.
+Although not as common in the standard North American diet, fish is excellent breakfast food.
 Not only does it contain a ton of protein, but fatty sources of fish like salmon are also rich sources of omega-3 fatty acids which are essential for optimal health.
-Smoked salmon is delicious paired with a bagel and cream cheese or cottage cheese, but also works well cooked into scrambled eggs or omelettes, or baked into fish cakes.
-In addition to salmon, tuna, cod and mackerel all work well for breakfast and, if you are feeling adventurous, give sardines a try for a quick and easy high-protein breakfast option.
+Smoked salmon is delicious paired with a bagel and cream cheese or cottage cheese, but also works well cooked into scrambled eggs or omelets, or baked into fish cakes.
+In addition to salmon, tuna, cod, and mackerel all work well for breakfast and, if you are feeling adventurous, give sardines a try for a quick and easy high-protein breakfast option.

 Nutrition: 16 grams of protein per 3oz serving (5)

-Whether you are vegan, vegetarian or not, tofu is an excellent alternative to eggs and can easily be cooked into a hearty veggie-packed scramble in minutes for a high-protein breakfast.
+Whether you are vegan, vegetarian, or not, tofu is an excellent alternative to eggs and can easily be cooked into a hearty veggie-packed scramble in minutes for a high-protein breakfast.
 Roughly 3/4 cup of extra-firm tofu, broken into pieces and cooked into a scrambled, can serve as a plant-based protein replacement for 2 eggs.
-However, because tofu can be a little bland on its own, be sure to add lots of spices, herbs and seasonings to ensure that it is well flavoured.
+However, because tofu can be a little bland on its own, be sure to add lots of spices, herbs, and seasonings to ensure that it is well-flavored.

 Nutrition: 8 grams of protein per 3-ounce serving (6)

 7. Black Beans

 Nutrition: 15 grams of protein per 1 cup serving (7)